7.2: Polysaccharides

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

 Polysaccharides contain many monosaccharides in glycosidic links and may have many branches.
 They serve as either structural components or energy storage molecules.
 Polysaccharides consisting of single monosaccharides are homopolymers.
-The most common are starch, glycogen, dextran, cellulose, and chitin.
+Starch, glycogen, dextran, cellulose, and chitin are the most common.
 We'll discuss based on whether the acetal link is alpha or beta.

 Here are various ways to render in 2D the chemical structure of a branched glycogen and starch fragment, as shown in Figure \(\PageIndex{1}\).